StackExchange/dnscontrol/documentation/provider/bunnydns.md

 ## Custom record types

-Any custom record types like Script, Flatten or Pull Zone are currently not supported by this provider, except those explicitly listed below.
-Such records will be completely ignored by DNSControl and left as-is.
+DNSControl supports only the custom record types listed below for Bunny DNS.
+Other Bunny-specific types (such as Script or Flatten) are not supported and will be ignored by DNSControl and left as-is.

 ### Redirect